-Joe includes numerous real-life “recipes” for tasks that are best done from the command line, as well as directions for working with permissions, carrying out grep-based searches, creating shell scripts, and installing Unix software.
+Joe includes 66 real-life “recipes” for tasks that are best done from the command line, as well as directions for working with permissions, carrying out grep-based searches, creating shell scripts, and installing Unix software.

-"I found the answers to many questions I had in your book, and I enjoyed reading it.
+I found answers to many questions in your book, and I enjoyed reading it.
 I am definitely more confident now in facing the Mac command line.
-Thank you for the time and art that you spent to create such a clarifying text."
+Thank you for the time and art that you spent to create such a clarifying text.

 —Mona Hosseini, grad student in Genomic Medicine and Statistics at the University of Oxford

 The book begins by teaching you these core concepts:

 - The differences among Unix, a command line, a shell, and Terminal

 - Exactly how commands, arguments, and flags work

 - The basics of Terminal’s interface and how to customize it